 I aim always to blog with integrity.
 But also, I love a challenge; by which I mean I like writing about subjects that are controversial, taboo – provocative even.
 Respectful debate is healthy: I’m generally quite open-minded and I encourage discussion about different ways of doing things.
 Sometimes it can lead me to change my personal view… So when I was recently invited to meet Jo Frost at an event – where I was able to put my own question to her – I saw it as an interesting opportunity and a challenge.
 I (very diplomatically) asked former Supernanny Jo Frost to defend controlled crying.

 Through making readers aware of my opportunity to put questions to Jo, it has become abundantly clear to me that many of you have very strong feelings about certain aspects of parenting.
-I’m not a big fan of labels, but I don’t think I’ll be offending if I suggest those of you I’m referring to identify as ‘Gentle Parents’.
-I do myself loosely, and I like to think that’s how I’ve gained trust – because we tend to think the same way; our values match.
+I’m not a big fan of labels, but I don’t think I’ll cause offence if I suggest those of you I’m referring to identify as ‘Gentle Parents’.
+I do loosely myself, and I like to think that’s how I’ve gained trust – because we tend to think the same way; our values match.

 I Asked Jo Frost to Defend Controlled Crying

 If you follow me on Facebook you’ll likely already be aware that the question I put to Jo was:

 ‘There’s a lot of bad press about Controlled Crying.
 I accept it works in terms of improving sleep habits, but what would you say to those parents who are fearful of negative longterm implications caused by employing the technique?’